Today we hit "cosmic shores" with a surfboard for Tuesday's blog to experience Ganymede's epic chorus waves!

 Magnetic Reconnection

-In 1995, the Galileo spacecraft flew straight through an explosive event at Ganynemede; a phenomenon called Magnetic reconnection magnetic reconnection.
-Galileo saw huge strings of plasma passing between Jupiter and Ganymede.
+In 1995, the Galileo spacecraft flew straight through an explosive event at Ganynemede; a phenomenon called Magnetic reconnection.
+The Galileo Spacecraft saw huge strings of plasma passing between Jupiter and Ganymede.

 Reconnection can abruptly convert the energy stored in magnetic fields to energy in charged particles and power diverse phenomena such as solar and stellar flares, magnetic storms and aurorae.